LINDA WERTHEIMER, HOST:

 JOHNSON: I'm Buddy Johnson.
 I guess, in four or five days, I'll be the former mayor of the town of Little Mountain, South Carolina.

 WERTHEIMER: Johnson has been the mayor of Little Mountain for 16 years and the town is very little, population 292.
-Mayor Johnson says he wants to spend some more time with his family and maybe do some travelling, so he's retiring and Little Mountain is looking around for a replacement.
+Mayor Johnson says he wants to spend some more time with his family and maybe do some traveling, so he's retiring and Little Mountain is looking around for a replacement.
 But in November's election, no one even wanted the job.
 And even though Johnson was not running, he still got 20 votes.

 JOHNSON: Well, what can I say?
 I appreciate their vote of confidence.
 If no one comes forward in the next election, then they'll be another election.
 I guess we'll go through that until we get a mayor.